irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 The subscriptions and publications mechanisms in ROS2 fall in two categories:

-* intra-process: messages are sent from a publication to subscription via in-process memory
+* intra-process: messages are sent from a publication to subscription via in-process memory.
-* inter-process: messages are serialized and sent via the underlying middleware.
+* inter-process: messages are sent via the underlying ROS2 middleware layer.
+The specifics of how this happens depend on the chosen middleware implementation and may involve serialization steps.

 This design document presents a new implementation for the intra-process communication.

 ## Motivations for a new implementation

-ROS2 Dashing release is the first ROS2 release featuring a working intra-process communication mechanism.
+Even if ROS2 supports intra-process communication, the implementation of this mechanism has still much space for improvement.
+Until ROS2 Crystal, major performance issues and the lack of support for shared pointer messages were preventing the use of this feature in real applications.

+With the ROS2 Dashing release, most of these issues have been addressed and the intra-process communication behavior has improved greatly ([see ticket](https://github.com/ros2/ros2/issues/649)).

-It is based on the creation of a ring buffer for each publisher and on the publication of meta-messages through the middleware layer.
-When a `Publisher` has to publish in-process, it will pass the message to the `IntraProcessManager`.
+The current implementation is based on the creation of a ring buffer for each `Publisher` and on the publication of meta-messages through the middleware layer.
+When a `Publisher` has to publish intra-process, it will pass the message to the `IntraProcessManager`.
 Here the message will be stored in the ring buffer associated with the `Publisher`.
-In order to retrieve a message, the `IntraProcessManager` needs two pieces of information: the id of the publisher (in order to select the correct ring buffer) and the position of the message within the ring buffer.
+In order to extract a message from the `IntraProcessManager` two pieces of information are needed: the id of the `Publisher` (in order to select the correct ring buffer) and the position of the message within its ring buffer.
 A meta-message with this information is created and sent through the ROS2 middleware to all the `Subscription`s, which can then retrieve the original message from the `IntraProcessManager`.

 ![Current IPC Block Diagram](old_ipc.png)